As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Utah

-The large open pit mines in Bingham Canyon also have magnetite, but you can try your luck at Little Cottonwood.
+The large open-pit mines in Bingham Canyon also have magnetite, but you can try your luck at Little Cottonwood.

-In Southern Utah, you should visit Beaver County.
+In Southern Utah, visit Beaver County.
 Here, you can discover magnetite specimens at the Cactus Mine, the many mines around Rocky Range, or mines on the south side of the San Francisco Mountains.

 North Carolina